mindspore-ai/docs/docs/mindelec/docs/source_en/point_cloud.md

 ## Electromagnetic Simulation

-After the point cloud data is prepared, the electromagnetic simulation models in the `full_em` and `S_parameter` directory of MindElec can be called to implement full electromagnetic and S-parameters simulation.
+After the point cloud data is prepared, the electromagnetic simulation models in the `full_em` and `S_parameter` directory of MindSpore Elec can be called to implement full electromagnetic and S-parameters simulation.
 Each simulation process can be divided into two steps:

 - Use `train.py` to train the simulation model.
 - After the model training is completed, use `eval.py` to compute the full electromagnetic or S-parameters simulation.